OVINC-CN/ChatGPTAPI/README.md

 ## Features

-- **Multi-Model Access**: Supports various AI models including Azure OpenAI, Tencent Hunyuan, Alibaba Tongyi Qianwen, Baidu ERNIE-BOT, Google Gemini, Moonshot V1, and more.
+- **Multi-Model Access**: Supports various AI models including Azure OpenAI, Tencent Hunyuan, Alibaba Tongyi Qianwen, Baidu ERNIE-BOT, Google Gemini, Moonshot V1, ByteDance Doubao, and more.
 - **WeChat Payment Integration**: Provides WeChat payment integration for convenient user transactions.
 - **Front-End and Back-End Separation**: The front end is built using Vue for static deployment, and the back end is built using Django for horizontal scaling, supporting high concurrency access.